affinda/affinda-python/docs/sync_operations.md

 - `url` (`str`): URL to download the document.
 Default value is None.
 - `data` (`any`): Create resume or job description directly from data.
 Default value is None.
 - `collection` (`str`): Default value is None.
+- `document_type` (`str`): The document type's identifier.
+Provide if you already know the document type.
+Default value is None.
 - `workspace` (`str`): Default value is None.
 - `wait` (`bool`): Default value is True.
 - `identifier` (`str`): Deprecated in favor of ``customIdentifier``.
 Default value is None.